Top 4 CBD Syrups

 What Is CBD Syrup?

-Although CBD syrup looks and tastes similar to cough syrup, it’s generally used as a sleep supplement.
-Some people also use CBD simple syrup as an add-on in other beverages, such as tea, coffee, smoothies, and more.
+Although syrup looks and tastes similar to cough syrup, it’s generally used as a sleep supplement.
+Some people also use simple syrup as an add-on in other beverages, such as tea, coffee, smoothies, and more.

 For some people, CBD syrup is too sweet.
 Many brands add sugar for taste and glycol as a thickening agent.
-However, drinking a sweetened CBD-infused beverage before bed may not be the healthiest option for everyone.
+However, drinking a sweetened infused beverage before bed may not be the healthiest option for everyone.

-CBD syrup is an oddball product that’s fairly new to the market.
+Syrup is an oddball product that’s fairly new to the market.
 Preference plays a huge role in this debate.
 You may find it useful, others not so much.

 Why Do People Use CBD Syrup?
 Is CBD Syrup an Alternative to “Lean?”